 11. Metaethics and the Normative Implications of Moral Disagreement

 Richard Rowland is a Lecturer in the School of Philosophy, Religion, and History of Science at the University of Leeds, UK.
-He is the author of The Normative and the Evaluative (2019), and the co-editor of Companions in Guilt Arguments in Metaethics (Routledge, 2019).
+They are the author of The Normative and the Evaluative (2019), and the co-editor of Companions in Guilt Arguments in Metaethics (Routledge, 2019).